 As instructed by the Lung Association, A.S.L. & Associates included the exceptional (e.g., wildfires) and natural events (e.g., stratospheric intrusions) that were identified in the database and identified for the Lung Association the dates and monitoring sites that experienced such events.
 Some data have been flagged by the state or local air pollution control agency to indicate that they had raised issues with EPA about those data.
 For each day across all sites within a specific county, the highest daily maximum 8-hour average ozone concentration was recorded and then the results were summarized by county for the number of days the ozone levels were within the ranges identified above.

-Following receipt of the above information, the American Lung Association identified the number of days each county, with at least one ozone monitor, experienced air quality designated as orange (Unhealthy for Sensitive Groups), red (Unhealthy) or purple (Very Unhealthy).
-When insufficient data were available in any year, an “incomplete” was identified for the 3-year period.
+Following receipt of the above information, the American Lung Association identified the number of days each county, with at least one ozone monitor, experienced air quality designated as orange (Unhealthy for Sensitive Groups), red (Unhealthy), purple (Very Unhealthy) or maroon (Hazardous).
+When sufficient data were available for at least one year in a county, but insufficient data were available in any other year, an “incomplete” was identified for the 3-year period.
 Insufficient data exist for various reasons.
 For example, when a specific monitor was used for a special study and the monitor was then discontinued in other years, an “incomplete” is assigned.
+When no data were collected in a county for all three years of the study period, a “did not collect” was assigned.

-A.S.L. & Associates identified the maximum daily 24-hour AQS PM2.5 concentration for each county in 2018, 2019 and 2020 with monitoring information.
-The 24-hour PM2.5 data were downloaded on August 4, 2021, following the close of the authorized period for quality review and assurance certification of data.
-In addition, on August 4, 2021, hourly averaged PM2.5 concentration data were characterized into 24-hour average PM2.5 values by EPA and provided to A.S.L. & Associates.
-Using these results, A.S.L. & Associates prepared a table by county that summarized, for each of the three years, the number of days the maximum of the daily PM2.5 concentration was within the ranges identified by EPA based on the EPA Air Quality Index, as adopted by EPA on December 14, 2012:
+A.S.L. & Associates identified the maximum daily 24-hour AQS PM2.5 concentration for each county in 2022, 2023 and 2024 with monitoring information.
+The 24-hour averaged PM2.5 data were downloaded on August 21, 2025 from the EPA website following the correction of the hourly values by the EPA of the PM2.5 data associated with monitors using method codes 236 and 238.
+The current short-term National Ambient Air Quality Standard for PM2.5 is 35 micrograms per cubic meter (µg/m3) measured over twenty-four hours.
+Using the downloaded PM2.5 daily data from the EPA website, A.S.L. & Associates prepared a table by county that summarized, for each of the three years, the number of days the maximum of the daily PM2.5 concentration was within the ranges identified by EPA based on the Air Quality Index, as adopted by EPA on February 7, 2024 as follows:

 All previous data collected for 24-hour average PM2.5 were characterized using the AQI thresholds listed above.

 The goal of this report was to identify the number of days that the maximum in each county of the daily PM2.5 concentration occurred within the defined ranges.
-This approach provided an indication of the level of pollution for all monitored days, not just those days that fell under the requirements for attaining the national ambient air quality standards.
+This approach provided an indication of the level of pollution for all monitored days, not just those days that fell under the requirements for attaining the National Ambient Air Quality Standards.
 Therefore, no data capture criteria were used to eliminate monitoring sites.
-Both 24-hour averaged PM data, as well as hourly averaged PM data averaged over 24 hours, were used.
-Included in the analysis are data collected using only FRM and FEM methods, which reported hourly and 24-hour averaged data.
+The 24-hour average PM data were used.
+Included in the analysis are data collected using only FRM and FEM methods, which reported 24-hour average data.
 As instructed by the Lung Association, A.S.L. & Associates included the exceptional and natural events that were identified in the database and identified for the Lung Association the dates and monitoring sites that experienced such events.
 Some data have been flagged by the state or local air pollution control agency to indicate that they had raised issues with EPA about those data.
 For each day across all sites within a specific county, the highest daily maximum 24-h PM2.5 concentration was recorded and then the results were summarized by county for the number of days the concentration levels were within the ranges identified above.

 Description of County Grading System